Mespyr/sogolo/README.md

 # Fennec
-A small programming language written in C++.
+Fennec is a small programming language written in C++.